Live in Seattle (Zony Mash album)

-Live in Seattle is a live album by American keyboardist and composer Wayne Horvitz' Zony Mash recorded in 2001 and released on the Liquid City label.
+Live in Seattle is a live album by American keyboardist and composer Wayne Horvitz's Zony Mash recorded in 2001 and released on the Liquid City label.

 Reception

 The Allmusic review by Sean Westergaard awarded the album 3½ stars stating "this is a great-sounding example of what Zony Mash can do with a little more room to stretch out...
 Live in Seattle is a great set from a great band.
 Highly recommended".